gompocp/ActionMenuApi/README.md

 # ActionMenuApi <br>
-- Some Stuff don't work at all such as nameplates menu because it hasnt updated to that version yet
 - I haven't tested everything because effort lol.
-If something is broken open up an issue plz
+If something is broken open up an issue or fix it yourself ¯\_(ツ)_/¯
 - Made by gompo#6956 you are free to use this provided credit is given<br>
   your mod is licensed under the same license as the one in this repository <br>
   for more complicated situations please dm me on discord<br>